angry-bender/forensicssetup/README.md

 ## Announcements

-Implimented the following software;

-- AgentRansack
-- FTKImager (Through Consent to go to marketing link at end of script)
-- Thumbcache Viewer
-- ExifToolGUI
-- Thunderbird

-Initial WSL Implimentation
+Initial WSL2 Implimentation
 Initial GUI Implimentation

 ### In Development

 GUI Replication that categorises each tool, similar to the Windows SIFT VM.
-Implimentation of further tools.
+Implimentation of further tools upon request.

 ### Feedback / tool Requests

 Please raise an issue for extra tools.
+Or, reopen #17

 ## Licencing